“Desperate outrages by organized gangs of ruffians have been of frequent occurrence in Brooklyn.”

 The words “gangs” and “Brooklyn” go hand in hand, though you wouldn’t really know it since the Manhattan gangs, particularly from the Five Points section, have traditionally gotten all the press over the years.
 In reality, street and dock gangs flourished in Brooklyn in the 19th and early 20th centuries and even outlasted their more popular brothers just a ferry-ride away.

 The most famous gangster of all time, in fact, called his home Navy Street just outside of Brooklyn’s Irishtown in what we now call the DUMBO, Vinegar Hill, Navy Yard area.
-Al Capone, or “Scarface Al” was a young man in a Camorra Italian territory when the approach to the Manhattan Bridge was being built in the neighborhood.
-Eventually becoming a rising star and the Italian mob’s most important youngster, he was forced out of Brooklyn by the famed Irish dock gang called “The White Hand.”
+Al Capone, or “Scarface Al,” eventually becoming a rising star in the Italian mob, was forced out of Brooklyn by the famed Irish dock gang called “The White Hand.”
 Settling in Chicago, he made his name there instead of in his own hometown.

 Without the world knowing it, Brooklyn has always had the best gangs.
 And I am here to prove it.
 For the first time, we have a comprehensive listing of Brooklyn’s gangs unearthing the meanest, rowdiest, drunken, fist-fighting corner loafers, bounty jumpers, bank robbers, highway robbers, political bullies, dock wallopers, pierhouse rats… the most rugged young larrikins of forced tribute and street level insurance the world has not remembered.
 Until now.
 With monikers like Joe Grapes, Scabby McCloskey, Pegleg Lonergan, Goose McCue, Pickles Laydon, Skinny Wilson, Yeller Kelly and my own personal favorite, Cute Charlie Red Donnelly.